Automating an Installer

 Automate the unattended or quiet installation of an online installer, offline installer, or Package Manager using the command line interface (CLI).

 To make the installation process non-interactive, include the --passive option at the command prompt.
 Unattended mode is not fully quiet.
-Status dialogs appear during the installation process, but you do not need to interact with them.
+Status dialogs appear during the installation process, but you do not need to interact with the messages.
 You can use this mode when installing from a script or the command line.

 - Determine the installer type you need and complete the corresponding steps to download and run the installer.

-Selecting an Online Installer
+Selecting an Online Installer Type

 - Click Download if an online installer is available.